HighgoSoftware/wal2mongo/README.md

 build
 install \path\to\install\foler\
 ```
-#4. run regress test (notes, regress test a single extension is not supported by vcregress yet)
+* Run regress test (notes, regress test a single extension is not supported by vcregress yet)
 ```
 vcregress contribcheck
 ```